Left Continue shopping

 • Quamatel – well-tolerated and often used in courses.

-Proton Pump Inhibitors (PPIs): Targeted, Evidence-Based Treatment
+Proton Pump Inhibitors (PPIs): Targeted, Evidence-Based Support

-• Omeprazole – widely available over the counter.
+• Omeprazole – widely available.

 • Pantoprazole, Esomeprazole, Lansoprazole – newer options with improved absorption.